 - Always carry proof of UTHSC employment or appointment such as an updated appointment letter or an invitation letter, and/or recent UT paycheck stubs.

 - Be honest, patient, and courteous with all government officials even if they are not so with you.

 When applying for your entry visa stamp, please consider the following:

 - You should consult the Department of State website for appointment scheduling and visa processing information for any U.S. Embassy or Consulate abroad.
 Be aware that Consulates usually require in-person interviews before issuing visas.

 - You may experience delays at U.S. Embassies and Consulates due to special processing requirements that have been imposed on non-immigrant visa applicants (particularly for certain nationalities and certain areas of study or research).
 This may lead to a delay from several weeks to several months in visa issuance.

 - For scholars conducting research in certain technologically sensitive fields, on the Technology Alert List, the Department of State is required to conduct a security clearance prior to issuing an initial U.S. entry visa or extension of visa through a U.S. Embassy or Consulate abroad.
 Clearance may take one month to several months.

-you believe there is a possibility that a security clearance will be
+- If you believe there is a possibility that a security clearance will be conducted,

 - A brief description of your research, in language a non-scientist can understand